RayanRayX/Blog_APP/README.md

 ## Usage
 Once the app is running, you can:
-- Register and log in to your account.
 - Create new blog posts.
 - View a list of blog posts on the home page.
-- Edit or delete any blog posts you’ve created.
+- delete any blog posts you’ve created.

 ## Contributing